z00logist/linguistics-thesaurus/Thesaurus/Language/Types/Other/Signal-Systems.md

 - **Bird Songs**:
   - Used for mating calls or territorial signals.

-## Key Differences from Human Language
+## Differences from Human Language

 - Human language can produce infinite messages; animal signals cannot.
 - Human language can refer to past and future events; animal signals are typically about the present.